GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/ex1_f2im_ontarget_api.rst

 local calibration database.
 Again, the user BPM needs to be specified as the ``user_bpm`` argument to ``addDQ``.

-.. todo:: The reduce command below is not working.
-It crashes at standardizeWCS.
-     Add prepare:bad_wcs=fix to uparms.
-Chris is looking into this.

 We use similar commands as before to initiate a new reduction to reduce the science data: